Upgrading an Amazon Kubernetes Service cluster for CDW

-Amazon Elastic Kubernetes Service (EKS) is updating to Kubernetes version 1.16 and is ending support for version 1.15 on May 2, 2021.
-To avoid compatibility issues between Cloudera Data Warehouse (CDW) and AWS resources, the version of Kubernetes that supports your CDW clusters must be updated.
+To avoid compatibility issues between Cloudera Data Warehouse (CDW) and AWS resources, the version of Kubernetes that supports your CDW clusters should be upgraded if supported by Cloudera.

-The CDW application uses Kubernetes (K8S) clusters to deploy and manage Hive, Impala, and Real-time Event Store Analytics (Druid) in the cloud.
+The CDW application uses Kubernetes (K8S) clusters to deploy and manage Hive and Impala in the cloud.
 Kubernetes versions are updated every 3 months on average.
 When the version is updated, minor versions are deprecated.

 Required role: DWAdmin

 - Amazon EKS, which CDW clusters use, requires 2-3 IP addresses from the subnets you used when you registered the environment in Management Console.
-If these subnets do not have the available IP addresses, the environment upgrade might fail.
+Check that these subnets have the available IP addresses; otherwise, the environment upgrade might fail.

 - Check to determine whether the AWS environment you want to upgrade first needs

 to have its Kubernetes package manager, Helm, migrated from version 2 to version